sjahandideh/sjahandideh.github.io/_posts/2018-03-02-edl-underscorejs.md

 _.printAge(harry);  // -> 'Age: 30'
 ```

-In the sample code above, both public functions \_.alertAge and
+In the sample code above, both public functions \_.printAge and
 \_.printName call private function say.
 However they send different
 functions to say as their msgFunc.
 When calling say, only the reference
 to that method (calculateAge and getFullName) will be passed.
 This means